SMByC/StackComposed/README.md

 <img src="img/chunks.png" height="150px" style="margin: auto;display: block;">

-Distributed execution is not available in the current release.
-The `stack-composed-distributed` module exits with a message explaining that the current engine uses local worker processes.
+Distributed execution is not available in the current release; use `-p` for local worker processes.

 ## Installation